takari/team-book/01-preface.md

 maintain, you use Maven.
 It provides a model that is easy to understand, and it can be adapted to meet most requirements.

-What is also became clear over these 10 years is that Maven's conventions are not for everyone, and this is to be expected.
+What also became clear over these 10 years is that Maven's conventions are not for everyone, and this is to be expected.
 When I hear that people are dissatisfied with Maven or when people call it inflexible and broken, I agree.
 Maven isn't aiming to be everything to every build engineer.
 If you don't follow